 Solstice on the South Saskatchewan is a multi-genre music, art, and culture festival.
-Featuring Canadian and international artists alongside local favourites, the festival will take place on a plateau above a bend in the South Saskatchewan River, at the crossing of the legendary Gabriel Dumont, and the current home of the One Arrow First Nation.
-An eco- and child-friendly event, it features healthy living workshops, family and child programming, as well as a bangin’ dance party at night.
-If you are looking for a weekend festival that is intimate, cozy, and has that plains family vibe, this is the festival for you!
+Featuring Canadian and international artists alongside local favourites, the intimate event will take place on a plateau above a bend in the South Saskatchewan River, at the crossing of the legendary Gabriel Dumont, and the current home of the One Arrow First Nation.
+An eco- and child-friendly event, it features healthy living workshops, family and child programming in the daytime, as well as a bangin’ dance party at night.
+If you are looking for a weekend festival that is intimate, cozy, and has that plains family vibe, this is the event for you!

 We believe that when we get together, it breaks down barriers, allowing us to work together to create lives and communities that are healthy and balanced.
 We believe in forgiveness, and that dancing is the medicine of the heart.
 Join us as we celebrate on the longest day of the year in Saskatchewan under living skies!

 Tickets Available Now!

 Tier 1 (On Sale Now!) – $90